LilianMShen/cs225-fa20/README.md

 Contributors: Daniel Bargon, Spenser Fong, Justin Kim, Lilian Shen

 ## Overview
 Our project looks at the musae-twitch dataset obtained from http://snap.stanford.edu/data/.
+The undirected, unweighted dataset is given through a CSV file, and the data format is **Vertex,Vertex**, representing edges.
 Our goal was to simulate the logic behind the follow/subscription recommendation system in the Twitch network.

 All testing and running of our code can be done within the individual test case files, located in the tests folder.
 The musae-twitch dataset, as well as other data used for testing, can be found in /tests/data.